charleslow/charleslow.github.io/README.md

 This is a page of my random projects which I'm presently curious about.

-Handwritten notes from taking David Rosenberg's Foundations of ML course [notes](https://charleslow.github.io/notes/foundations_of_ml.pdf).
+[Handwritten notes](https://charleslow.github.io/notes/foundations_of_ml.pdf) from taking David Rosenberg's Foundations of ML course.

 Using d3.js to explore more ways of communicating data insights.
 Some examples are: